gbtami/pychess-variants/static/docs/xiangqi.md

 Red can also play his cannon to the front corner of the palace ("Palcorner Cannon") or to the opposite corner ("Crosspalace Cannon").
 These moves are also useful developing moves.

-Other red opening moves lare very rare.
+Other red opening moves are very rare.